-- Impose stricter edits on diagnostic reporting. - Ensure acceptance/transfer of all available diagnostic positions for encounter submissions. - Implement audit procedures to compare claims and accepted encounters on a regular basis. - Submit all header-level diagnoses. - Track encounters against transactional reports from the Commonwealth. - Correct encounters not accepted by PROMISe. - Create a suite of reports for regular encounter submittal monitoring. - Strengthen vendor contracts for improved encounter submissions. - Ensure all valid services are being submitted as encounters such as: - Capitated services. - Records where another entity such as a vendor who is entirely responsible for the encounter submissions. - Newborns waiting for a Medicaid ID should be submitted once the ID is received.
+- Impose stricter edits on diagnostic reporting. - Ensure acceptance/transfer of all available diagnostic positions for encounter submissions. - Implement audit procedures to compare claims and accepted encounters on a regular basis. - Submit header-level diagnoses. - Track encounters against transactional reports from the Commonwealth. - Correct encounters not accepted by PROMISe. - Create a suite of reports for regular encounter submittal monitoring. - Strengthen vendor contracts for improved encounter submissions. - Ensure all valid services are being submitted as encounters such as: - Capitated services - Records where another entity such as a vendor who is entirely responsible for the encounter submissions - PH-MCO determined edit failures awaiting correction from providers - Newborns waiting for a Medicaid ID - Other reasons for non-submittal

-- Other reasons for non-submittal. - Submit voids and adjustments for changes to claims from providers to ensure accurate information exists within PROMISe. - Perform targeted audits to identify situations more likely to have inaccurate data (i.e., handwritten claims). - Strengthen vendor oversight by reviewing vendor data for accuracy prior to PROMISe submission. - Utilize software to customize claim edits that can be used to identify data anomalies. - Submit the maximum number of diagnosis codes on encounters that the providers indicate on claims billed. - Submit all encounters that are MCO zero-paid claims due to third-party payments to capture diagnostic information for risk adjustment. - Verify newborn encounters are submitted with the newborn's Medicaid ID for accuracy in reporting diagnostic information. - Ensure processes are in place to appropriately submit NDC codes and units associated with J-codes, per the PROMISe submission requirements for professional and outpatient services. - Submit good National Provider Identifier and service locations for providers. - Be proactive in identification and recovery of third party payments to ensure PH-MCO is gathering complete claims data and is the payer of last resort.
+- Submit voids and adjustments for changes to claims from providers to ensure accurate information exists within PROMISe. - Perform targeted audits to identify situations more likely to have inaccurate data (i.e., handwritten claims). - Strengthen vendor oversight by reviewing vendor data for accuracy prior to PROMISe submission. - Utilize software to customize claim edits that can be used to identify data anomalies. - Submit the maximum number of diagnosis codes on encounters that the providers indicate on claims billed. - Submit all encounters that are MCO zero-paid claims due to third-party payments to capture diagnostic information for risk adjustment. - Verify newborn encounters are submitted with the newborn's Medicaid ID for accuracy in reporting diagnostic information. - Ensure processes are in place to appropriately submit NDC codes and units associated with J-codes, per the PROMISe submission requirements for professional and outpatient services. - Submit good NPI and service locations for providers.